allyourcodebase/orca/README.md

 }
 ```

-See https://github.com/kristoff-it/orca-ui-hello-zig for a complete example.
+See https://github.com/kristoff-it/orca-ui-hello-zig for a complete example that depends on this repository.

 ### Runtime only
 Running `zig build` will produce the runtime assets which can then be used via other build scripts.